BYU English Language Center

-Before work begins on an IRB application to determine the feasibility of the study at the ELC, interested parties should complete the linked Request to Conduct Research at the English Language Center.
+Before work begins on an IRB application to determine the feasibility of the study at the ELC, interested parties should complete the form Request to Conduct Research at the English Language Center.
 This request is used to identify how studies conducted at the ELC may impact learning or whether one study may undermine another study.
 This request helps the ELC’s Coordinators’ Council balance various needs of stakeholders and ensure the greatest likelihood of success for each study.

 Since it may take time to ensure that all logistical elements are properly in place for some studies, requests should be submitted as early as possible.
 Some studies may greatly impact specific courses (e.g., require regular time in particular classes, alterations of the curriculum, use of specific teaching methods or materials over an extended period, etc.).
 Requests associated with such studies should be submitted by the following dates for their respective semesters: